SLC13A5 citrate transporter disorder: Dental and Oral

 People with SLC13A5 Epilepsy often have enamel hypoplasia, leading to widely spaced teeth, teeth hypoplasia, hypodontia, and gingival hyperplasia.

 Development

 People with SLC13A5 Epilepsy present with varying degrees of developmental delay.
 Developmental delay is often obvious by 6 months of age, with lack of rolling, inability to demonstrate head support, and poor eye contact.
 Walking without support and speech onset are also delayed.
 People with SLC13A5 Epilepsy also present with varying levels of intellectual disability and limited ability to speak.

-Genetic basis
+Pathophysiology

 Mutation in the SLC13A5 gene can cause neonatal seizures in the first few days of life.
 This condition is known as early infantile epileptic encephalopathy 25.
 The protein encoded by the gene belongs to a solute carrier family, numbered as 13.
 It was discovered in 2002 that it binds preferentially to and transports citrate anions.
 It is known as Na^{+}-coupled citrate transporter (NaCT), and is also referred to by the gene name SLC13A5.

+The mutations in SLC13A5 lead to various effects on the translated NaCT protein to cause loss of citrate transport.
+These are divided into two classes: insufficient protein at the plasma membrane due to premature truncation or trafficking defects, or mutations that block substrate binding or the protein's catalytic cycle.